abdulsmrehman/pg-library-analysis/README.md

 # pg-library-analysis
-Analyse 3 different posgtres libraries in golang that is easy to develop and performant.
+Analyse posgtres libraries in golang that is easy to develop and has better performance.
 Following are the 3 libraries :-
 - gorm.
 - uptrace/bun.